 In fact, cannabis can be infused into nearly any food product and thus, in addition to the many different cannabis edible manufacturers, there are now cannabis chefs who have created recipes for infusing cannabis into various dishes ranging from relatively simple dishes to complex gourmet cuisines.

-How do cannabis edibles work?
+hop over to this website How do cannabis edibles work?

 Cannabis edibles are absorbed by the human body in a different manner than when smoking or vaporizing cannabis.
 For instance, when smoking or vaporizing cannabis, the plant’s various cannabinoids are absorbed by the lungs and thus, the effects are felt almost immediately.